 Ethylene gas is added from ethylene generators or gas cylinders via flow regulators on a schedule appropriate to maintain approximately 100 ppm ethylene in the ripening room.
 Carbon dioxide levels are kept below 1% by ventilating the rooms with outside air once per day.
-Ethylene and carbon dioxide concentrations can be measured with gas detector tubes or portable gas analyzers; for a list of suppliers, visit http://postharvest.ucdavis.edu/phd/directorymain. cfm?type=subcats&maincat=28.
+Ethylene and carbon dioxide concentrations can be measured with gas detector tubes or portable gas analyzers.